Alexis211/kogata/README.md

   have the possibility of crashing the system
 * How does a process transmit information (such as environment, arguments, file descriptors) to its children ?
+* How do we do stream-like IO on files ? (ie how do we implement the append acces mode and non-position-dependant read/write calls & seek call)

 ### Things not sure